We are extremely grateful for our team of volunteer editors and writers. Without them, none of this would be possible.

 As a former Inclusion Advocate, I see myself as a storyteller and lifelong student of social justice.

 I hold a B.A. in Writing and Global Studies from Cedar Crest College.
 Currently, I am a MFA graduate student pursuing a degree in Creative Non-Fiction at Bay Path University.

 In my own writing, I explore the following themes; community, identity, nature, and racial awareness.
 My work has been featured in the Reads & Eats online literary journal.
 I am excited to be under the guidance of Snapdragon: A Journal of Art and Healing team.

 I am a Chinese American writer based in NYC.
 When not writing short fiction and poetry, I work as a Writer and Social Media Editor for The Anime View.
 I'm interested in ideas about power, and the individual and collective responsibilities we have as a society.
 These interests have brought me to independent publishing with presses like TouchPoint Press and nonprofit work with organizations like The W.O.W.
 Project, which battles gentrification through art in Manhattan's Chinatown.

 You can find me on Twitter @XiaBeata and my writing at clearsummers.wordpress.com.
 My work has been featured in Wizards in Space, The Gravity of the Thing, and Mermaids Monthly.
 I look forward to supporting the team at Snapdragon Journal and the artists who've entrusted their work with them.

 Want to work with us?

 The right fit will help us broaden our reach to share the importance of art as a catalyst for healing and wellbeing.
-See more by clicking here.